Finance and Investments

 *Note: Historical grants represent total cash distributions in that year.
 From FY20 onwards the amount represents new grants approved in that year.

-The Corpus of VFFF and VFELF is invested in a diversified portfolio overseen by Cambooya Services Pty Limited assisted by the Cambooya Investment Committee and JANA Asset Consultants.
+The Corpus of VFFF and VFELF is invested in a diversified portfolio overseen by Cambooya Services Pty Limited assisted by the Cambooya Investment Committee.

-The VFFF Portfolio targets a long-term investment objective of CPI+5% and has met or exceeded its investment target over the five- and seven-year periods at 30 June 2022.
+The VFFF Portfolio targets a long-term investment objective of CPI+5% and has exceeded its investment target over the seven-year period to 30 June 2023, but results are mixed for shorter periods.

 |Name||Amount Invested |